 - Equipment and video making tips by Mark Orr: Pocket Video School

-- Our blog: How to get started with your first live video?
+- My blog: How to get started with your first live video?

 Will I ever grow in confidence?